Artificially intelligent agents in the social and behavioral sciences: A history and outlook: The age of big data

 Another data source (in addition to digital traces) that widespread online services made possible was \textit{crowdsourcing}---the mobilization and coordination of people through digital platforms.
 Crowdsourcing has roots in optimization by competition, like Axelrod's computer tournaments (to find the optimal strategy for the iterated Prisoner's Dilemma~\cite{axelrod1984}) and later data mining and machine learning contests.

-A notable type of crowdsourcing challenge involved the planning and implementation of social mobilization.
-The most prominent example in this category was DARPA's Red Balloon challenge, where teams attempted to locate ten balloons across the continental US.
+A notable type of crowdsourcing challenge involved planning and implementing social mobilization.
+The most prominent example in this category was DARPA's Red Balloon Challenge, in which teams attempted to locate ten balloons across the continental US.
 The winning team used a hierarchical system to distribute the award between people actually reporting the locations of the balloons and those recruiting the reporters~\cite{tang2011reflecting,pickard2011time} (see Fig.~\ref{fig:red_balloon}).

 An even more influential form of crowdsourcing-based science was the use of Amazon Mechanical Turk (MTurk)~\cite{turk1,turk2}.
-Designed to recruit and pay workers for small computer-reportable tasks, originally motivated to build training data for image classification, it found use in the social and behavioral sciences as a platform for experiments.
-Even though MTurk experiments have always been criticized~\cite{mturk_sux}---mostly for uncontrolled biases due to the workforce's anonymity---they became very popular, with over a thousand papers per year by the mid-2010s~\cite{turk2}.
+Designed to recruit and pay workers for small computer-reportable tasks, originally motivated to build training data for image classification, it found use in the social and behavioral sciences as a platform for surveys and experiments.
+Even though MTurk studies have always been criticized~\cite{mturk_sux}---mostly for uncontrolled biases stemming from the workforce's anonymity---they became very popular, with over a thousand papers per year by the mid-2010s~\cite{turk2}.